nightlight-hk/elytra-plugin/README.md

   - A: No, this plugin is designed for paper / folia servers and may not work on other server types
 - Q: How to set the default drop rate of elytra?
   - A: Clone this repo, set the desired default drop rate as the value of elytraDropRate in Line 22 of DragonDeathListener.java, and then re-build the plugin as mentioned above.
 Make sure to restart the server after replacing the plugin jar file to apply the changes.
+- Q: Why don't you use a config file to set the default drop rate of elytra?
+  - A: I want to keep the plugin simple and lightweight, and I think it's not necessary to use a config file for just one setting.
+However, if there are enough requests for this feature, I may consider adding it in the future.